mutethiakigea/Sharks-Attacks/README.md

 Contributions are welcome!
 Feel free to open issues, submit pull requests, or provide suggestions for improvement.

 Dataset Information
-The dataset used for this project is sourced from [provide data source information].
+The dataset used for this project is sourced from kaggle.
 It contains detailed information about shark attacks, including location, time, severity, and other relevant attributes.

 Acknowledgments
-Special thanks to [mention any contributors, datasets, or resources used] for their valuable contributions to this project.
+Special thanks to Kaggle for their valuable contributions to this project.